hyperspy/hyperspy/doc/reference/metadata.rst

 ====================

-This node is "private" and therefore is not displayed when printing the :attr:`~.signal.BaseSignal.metadata` attribute.
+This node is "private" and therefore is not displayed when printing the :attr:`~.api.signals.BaseSignal.metadata` attribute.

 Stacking_history
 ----------------

-Generated when using :py:meth:`~.misc.utils.stack`.
-Used by :py:meth:`~.signal.BaseSignal.split`, to retrieve the former list of signal.
+Generated when using :py:meth:`~.api.stack`.
+Used by :py:meth:`~.api.signals.BaseSignal.split`, to retrieve the former list of signal.

 step_sizes
     type: list of int